Predators (2010 film): Filming

-Special effects
+Visual effects

-Tom Woodruff Jr. and Alec Gillis, head of special effects studio Amalgamated Dynamics, Inc. (ADI), who previously worked on 2004's Alien vs. Predator and 2007's Aliens vs. Predator: Requiem, did not return for the creature design of Predators, nor did Stan Winston Studios.
-Instead, KNB EFX's Howard Berger and Greg Nicotero took over building the creature suits.
+Tom Woodruff Jr. and Alec Gillis, head of visual effects studio Amalgamated Dynamics (ADI), who also previously worked on 2004's Alien vs. Predator and 2007's Aliens vs. Predator: Requiem, did not return for the creature design of Predators, nor did Stan Winston Studios.
+Instead, KNB EFX's Howard Berger and Greg Nicotero took over building the creature suits and Weta Digital provided visual effects.
 Berger, who worked with Winston on the original Predator, stated that the studio is reprising the original Stan Winston design of the Predator in the film, saying "We wanted to have the Predator look as it did in the original film.
 We went back and looked at the original … everyone's going to be very happy that we've been very faithful to the Stan Winston designs."

 In addition to the original Predator designs, the film features many new creatures never before seen in a Predator film, such as a new breed of Predators that belong to a different tribe, alien creatures that have been domesticated by the Predators for use in hunting, and other alien creatures that have been brought to the planet by the Predators to be used as prey.

 Music

-There had been speculation that original Predator composer Alan Silvestri would return to do the score, but on February 26, 2010, it was announced that John Debney, who worked with Rodriguez on such films as Spy Kids and Sin City, would compose the original score for the film.
+There had been speculation that original Predator composer and conductor Alan Silvestri would return to do the score, but on February 26, 2010, it was announced that John Debney, who worked with Rodriguez on such films as Spy Kids and Sin City, would compose the original score for the film.

-Rodriguez shared his thoughts on how the score should play out saying:
+Rodriguez shared his thoughts on how the score should play out, saying:

 Debney recorded many custom sounds and instruments, including Tibetan long horns to create squeals and screams.
 He also manipulated metal scrapes and ethnic percussion to further highlight the advanced yet brutal and primitive quality of the Predators and their world.
 Debney also put up a sneak-peek of one of the Predators scoring sessions.

 La-La Land Records released the original score for the film on July 5, 2010.
 The song "Long Tall Sally" by Little Richard plays during the credits; it was also used in the original Predator film.

 Release

 Theatrical

-It was announced on March 3, 2010, that Robert Rodriguez and Nimród Antal would reveal a "first look" at Predators at the SXSW Film Festival in Austin, Texas on March 12, at 10:15pm.
+It was announced on March 3, 2010, that Rodriguez and Antal would reveal a first look at Predators at the SXSW Film Festival in Austin, Texas on March 12, at 10:15pm.
 Rodriguez expressed his excitement about the event, saying, "My director Nimród Antal and I are excited to bring this first look at Predators to Austin's SXSW Film Festival, an event that's become vital to the filmmaking scene.
 Austin is my home and I'm proud that Predators was conceived and filmed here."

 Home media

-Predators was released on DVD and Blu-ray formats on October 19, 2010.
+Predators was released on Blu-ray and DVD formats on October 19, 2010.
 Both releases include commentary tracks by Robert Rodriguez and Nimród Antal, motion comics, and behind-the-scenes-features.
 The Blu-ray edition includes additional behind-the-scenes features as well as deleted and extended scenes.